 - GREAT START LEGAL WORKSHOPS Many legal predicaments faced by child care providers are avoidable with good planning and solid advice.
 Public Counsel's Great Start Legal Workshops offer high quality, low-cost guidance on legal issues that arise in the everyday operation of ECE programs.
 Please click above for more information.

-- GREAT START LEGAL WORKSHOP: Are you ready to file your tax return? - March 12, 2014 Public Counsel's Early Care & Education Law Unit will be offering its next Great Start Legal Workshop on Tax Considerations for Child Care Providers on March 12, 2014 from 6:30 to 8:30 p.m.
+- GREAT START LEGAL WORKSHOP: Serving Children with Special Needs - October 23, 2014 Public Counsel's Early Care & Education Law Unit will be offering its next Great Start Legal Workshop on the Regional Center Advocacy on October 23, 2014 from 6:30 to 8:30 p.m.

 - Child Care Operator Resource Guide This Guide provides links to helpful information for child care center operators (individuals looking to expand, renovate, or acquire a child care center).

-- Surviving the Economic Crisis - Information and Resources for Nonprofits Do you represent a nonprofit organization that is facing diminished resources?
+- Useful Information and Resources for Nonprofits Do you represent a nonprofit organization that is facing diminished resources?
 Is the nonprofit considering changes to its operations to preserve its financial strength?
 This resource contains information sheets addressing timely legal issues ranging from loan and lease modifications to employment law, and helpful resources on how non-profits can adapt to and operate in this tough economic environment.

 - California Immunization Registry The California Immunization Registry is a free and secure internet-based computer system used by thousands of doctors that stores children's immunization records.
 To learn more about how you can use this free and very useful tool, click on the above title.